ForumViriumHelsinki/ApplicationEvaluator/README.md

 ## Architecture and development

 The application is based on a Django ReST Framework-based backend and a React/TypeScript/Bootstrap frontend.
+If you are interested in taking the tool into use and / or developing it further, feel free to contact johan.lindqvist(at)forumvirium.fi.

 To start UI development: